Meet Me in St. Louis: Deleted song

 Garland's prerecording of "Boys and Girls Like You and Me" survives, but the cut film footage has been lost.
 This song was originally composed by Rodgers and Hammerstein for their Broadway musical Oklahoma!, but was cut prior to its opening.

 Release

 Original theatrical run

 The premiere was held in St. Louis on November 22, 1944, and at New York's Astor Theatre one week later.
 MGM held its general release for the Christmas season due to overwhelmingly positive audience previews.
-It became MGM's second most profitable film after Gone with the Wind and solidified the studio's reputation for high-quality musicals.
+It solidified the studio's reputation for high-quality musicals.

 Television

 The film aired on the Lux Radio Theatre in December 1946, with Judy Garland and Margaret O'Brien reprising their roles.
 In 1959, CBS aired a television version featuring a new cast, including Jane Powell and Tab Hunter.
 A pilot for a TV series adaptation was filmed in 1966 but was not picked up for further production.